John F. Steiner, MD, MPH

 Senior Clinician Investigator

 John F. Steiner, MD, MPH, is a Senior Clinician Investigator at the Institute for Health Research.
-His research focuses on increasing access to care, health equity, social determinants of health, treatment and visit adherence, and prevention and treatment of hypertension and diabetes.
+His research focuses on increasing access to care, health equity, social determinants of health, treatment and visit adherence, prevention and treatment of hypertension and diabetes, and the development of learning health systems.

 Dr. Steiner is a Professor of General Internal Medicine at the University of Colorado School of Medicine, a fellow of the American College of Physicians and a member of the Society of General Internal Medicine.